shoheitanaka/woo-paydesign/readme.txt

 <a href="https://wordpress.org/support/plugin/woo-paydesign/">(wordpress.org Support Forum)https://wordpress.org/support/plugin/woo-paydesign/</a>

 == Screenshots ==
-1. Admin setting page for Paydesign
+1. Admin setting page for metaps Payment for WooCommerce
 2. Admin setting page at Credit Token

 == Changelog ==

+= 1.4.0 - 2024-08-** =
+* Dev - EMV-3D Secure integration.

 = 1.3.1 - 2024-07-25 =
 * Fixed - Fixed a bug in the Metaps notification receiving process when using PHP 8.0 or higher.